SalesforceCommerceCloud/commerce-sdk-core/README.md

 ## Setup

-To install dependencies and build core, execute the following commands:
+To install dependencies and build core:

     # To setup
     npm install